Lily-La-Day/lily-la-day-before/README.md

   };
   ```

-  (And that really is just a tiny snippet of it!!)
+  (And that really is just a tiny snippet of it)

   So, in conclusion: